Skip to main content

 json.dump({"last_seen_id": last_seen_id}, f)

-2. Implement Exponential Backoff for Errors
+2. Exponential Backoff for Errors

 retry_delay = POLL_INTERVAL